 This album includes the iconic title track which contains lyrics where she asks her mother what it is to be a woman.

-Carla Bley – and Hammond organ
+Carla Bley – piano and Hammond organ

-An important figure in the 1960s free movement alongside husband Paul Bley, Carla Bley’s compositions have been recorded by many notable musicians including George Russell, Jimmy Giuffre, Gary Burton and Charlie Haden.
+An important figure in the 1960s free jazz movement alongside husband Paul Bley, Carla Bley’s compositions have been recorded by many notable musicians including George Russell, Jimmy Giuffre, Gary Burton and Charlie Haden.

 Recommended album: 4×4 (2000)